Kanha National Park

 Madhya Pradesh

-Kanha National Park may be found in the Maikal range of the Satpuras in Madhya Pradesh, the Indian state at the geographical centre of the country.
-The central Indian highlands include these mountains.
-Some people refer to the national park as the Tiger reserve, and it’s often touted as one of the world’s purest wildlife areas.
-In 1879, Kanha National Park was constituted as a reserve forest; by 1933, it had been upgraded to the status of a wildlife sanctuary.
-It spans the borders between the Mandala and Kalaghat taxing jurisdictions.
-Its prominence was increased in 1955 when it was declared a national park.
+Kanha National Park is situated in the Maikal range of the Satpuras in Madhya Pradesh, the Indian state located at the geographical heart of the country.
+These mountains form part of the central Indian highlands.
+Often referred to as the Tiger Reserve, the park is widely acclaimed as one of the most pristine wildlife habitats in the world.
+Kanha was initially designated a reserve forest in 1879 and was later elevated to the status of a wildlife sanctuary in 1933.
+It lies across the administrative boundaries of the Mandla and Kalaghat revenue divisions.
+Its significance was further enhanced in 1955 when it was officially declared a national park.

 About Kanha National Park

-The heart of India, Madhya Pradesh, is home to Kanha National Park, which is located in the Maikal range of the Satpuras.
-These mountains are a part of the central Indian highlands.
-The national park is becoming more well-known as the Tiger reserve, and oddly, it is being hailed as one of the most pristine wildlife regions in the entire globe.
-Kanha National Park was first designated as a reserve forest in the year 1879 and was later reclassified as a wildlife sanctuary in the year 1933.
-It is located in two different revenue districts: Mandala and Kalaghat.
-In 1955, it was designated as a national park, elevating its status even further.
+The heart of India, Madhya Pradesh, proudly hosts Kanha National Park, nestled in the Maikal range of the Satpuras.
+These hills are an integral part of the central Indian highlands.
+Widely gaining recognition as a premier Tiger Reserve, the park is now regarded as one of the most unspoiled wildlife regions across the globe.
+Kanha National Park was first notified as a reserve forest in 1879 and later upgraded to a wildlife sanctuary in 1933.
+It lies within the revenue districts of Mandla and Kalaghat.
+Its status was further elevated in 1955 when it was officially declared a national park.

 What To Know About Kanha: